outaagunga/documentation/strategy-forex.md

 **Conditions:**

-* Expansion is valid if, after a squeeze ends, BBWidth has increased in at least 2 of the last 3 bars, with the most recent increase occurring within the last 3 bars.
+* Expansion is valid if, within a rolling window of L bars after a squeeze, BBWidth increases in at least 2 of any 4 bars, indicating volatility expansion with follow-through.
-* Expansion must show follow-through, not just a single-bar spike Follow-through is defined as: BBWidth increasing in at least 2 of the last 3 bars AND price closing in the same directional half of the bands (upper half for bullish, lower half for bearish)
+* Directional bias is established once price closes predominantly in the same half of the bands (upper or lower) during the expansion window
 * The squeeze before expansion must have lasted for at least 8–12 bars, indicating meaningful volatility compression rather than noise
-* Confirmation requires the bands to 'funnel out'— upper band must point up and the lower band must point down simultaneously AND the middle band must be flat-to-turning in the direction of price (abs(MiddleBand − MiddleBand[1]) ≥ small slope threshold)
+* Confirmation requires the bands to 'funnel out'— Upper band rising for bullish expansion.
+Lower band falling for bearish expansion.
+Simultaneous divergence is preferred but not required

 **Interpretation:**